Fritz Neumann (AKA Ric)

 Signature Examples for Fritz Neumann:

-Fritz Neumann's Early Personal Logo from 1950’s and Later Logo used from c.
-1960’s-80’s from Letterhead in our records.
+Fritz Neumann's Personal Logo from Circa 1960s-1970s from Letterhead in Our Records.

 Logo Used On Kunsterverlag J.C.
 Blumenberg ‘JCB’ Stationary: